 If you are unemployed or your hours have been reduced, apply for unemployment compensation IMMEDIATELY at uc.pa.gov.

-You will be eligible for 39 weeks of payments.
+You may be eligible for up to 39 weeks of payments.

 Independent contractors and those who are self-employed are eligible for benefits.

 Check uc.pa.gov for an application link specific to independent contractors and self-employed workers.

 - You will receive a Claim Confirmation Letter via U.S. Postal Service usually within 7-10 business days that will include your Personal Identification Number (PIN).
 You will be able to file for recent and missed weeks once your PIN arrives.

 - You will receive your Notice of Financial Determination Letter via U.S. Postal Service usually within 10-15 business, but it could be longer.

 - If the biweekly filing system tells you on your filing date that your weeks are inactive, try filing your biweekly claims one time each day until you are able to successfully file.
 Do NOT reopen your claim multiple times.

 - If you opened a claim within the last twelve months, your PIN and Notice of Financial Determination were issued when you opened your original claim.